Applied Criminology

 Course content

-Our MA Applied Criminology has been developed to offer real world knowledge and experience, offering students the opportunity to consider criminology in practice, both in criminal justice and applied research.
+MA Applied Criminology has been developed to offer real world knowledge and experience, offering you the opportunity to consider criminology in practice, both in criminal justice and applied research.

 Our team includes former justice practitioners and researchers at the cutting edge of research and evaluation in areas such as youth justice, drugs and criminal justice policy.
 The experience and contacts this brings has given us the opportunity to develop a vibrant, applied curriculum including options of study in criminal justice policy, practice and theory, as well as the opportunity to undertake a placement in a relevant organisation.
 You will also cover research methods and carry out your own research.

-- Industry links and input - close working links with youth justice, probation, policing and the prisons in the region and input from criminal justice practitioners and groups campaigning for justice.
+- Industry links and input - Take advantage of our close working links with youth justice, probation, policing and the prisons in the region, and input from criminal justice practitioners and groups campaigning for justice.

-- Placements in industry - opportunity for a placement in, or linked to, the world of criminal justice.
+- Placements in industry - There will be the opportunity for you to get hands-on experience and increase your employability by completing a placement in, or linked to, the world of criminal justice.

-- Research excellence - The Department of Sociology is home to many research centres, including the Manchester Centre for Youth Studies (MCYS), the Policy Evaluation and Research Unit (PERU), the Substance Use and Associated Behaviours (SUAB) Research Group and the Crime and Wellbeing Big Data Centre.
-Masters students may have the opportunity to get involved in research activities through centres such as these.
+- Research excellence - The School of Sociology and Criminology is home to many research centres and masters students may have the opportunity to get involved in research activities through them.

 Information for international students